a-trost/atrostdotcom/src/notes/React/hooks.md

 > `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`.

+I get this now.
+The difference is useMemo will call the function you give it if the dependencies changed. `useCallback` gives you a new function that *you* can call.
+It gives you the function not the result.

 ## useMemo

 `useMemo` is great for preventing something from rerendering unnecessarily.
 Some functions should only fire if their dependent state changes.
 You pass `useMemo` the function you want to call, and then the arguments that it should watch for changes.